sweetkimchi/breakout-game/doc/PLAN.md

 ## Paddle Ideas

-Players can select one of two possible paddle choices at the start of the game
+Players can select between one of two paddles at the start of the game

 1. The paddle can shoot missiles, dealing damage to the blocks.
 2. The ball deflected off of the paddle does DoT(damage over time) damage to blocks.
 In other words, the damaged blocks will get additional damage over time.
-3. Paddles gain "experience" as it destroys more blocks, eventually leveling up to become stronger.
+3. Paddles gain "experience" as they destroy more blocks, eventually leveling up to become stronger.
-   Stronger is defined as the paddle becoming longer (covers more area) and their weapon of choice (e.g. DoT damage or missiles） do more damage to blocks.
+   Stronger is defined as the paddle becoming longer (covers more area) and their weapon of choice (e.g. DoT damage or missiles） doing more damage to the blocks.
+Highest possible level is capped unless removed by the cheat key.
+Levels up are permanent even if a player loses a life or advances to the next round.

 ## Block Ideas